dionhaefner/cces-sem-botero/README.md

 ### Usage

 Just clone the repository and execute botero.py in the main folder!
-You can also call main_constant.py and main_variable.py from command line, e.g. if you want to include these into a shell script that runs simulations autonomously.
-The model parameters can be changed in the file constants.py.
+You can also call `main_constant.py` and `main_variable.py` from command line, e.g. if you want to include these into a shell script that runs simulations autonomously.
+The model parameters can be changed in the file `constants.py`.

-Examples for the usage of the custom classes are found in the file example.py.
+Examples for the usage of the custom classes are found in the file `example.py`.

 ### Contact

 Should you run into problems, do not hesitate to contact the author via e-mail:

-dionhaefner@web.de
+mail@dionhaefner.de

 ### Legal